What Type of Facial Hair Do Women Prefer? There's a right way and a wrong way grow that beard

 Level of Maintenance Involved: Beards of any length will need maintenance in terms of shaping, trimming, and moisturizing with conditioners and oils (we recommend one with several essential oils, like the Wisdom Beard Oil from Can You Handlebar).

-Opinion: Full beards have connotations of older gentlemen or dapper hipsters with tattoos who only drink pour over coffee.
-They’re old-fashioned but masculine.
-They are attractive, and can totally be pulled off when done right.
-Just be careful to keep the gradation between the cheeks and the beard natural-looking, otherwise you’ll run the risk of having a chinstrap and those aren’t cute.
+Opinion: Full beards can connote older gentlemen or dapper tattooed hipsters who only drink pour over coffee.
+This facial hair style is old-fashioned but masculine.
+If you know how to shape a beard, it can be extremely attractive.
+Just be careful to keep the gradation natural-looking.
+You’ll want a nice fade, or you’ll run the risk of having an awkward chinstrap.

 What It Is: Full, thick hair growth on the chin, upper lip, lower cheek, and sideburn areas.
 Typically, this beard is approximately 2 inches in length or more at its longest.

-Level of Maintenance Involved: Like a shorter beard, this breed of facial hair will require a certain degree of meticulousness and care in the form of shaping, trimming, and moisturizing, otherwise you’ll run the risk of looking like a slob.
+Level of Maintenance Involved: Like a shorter beard, this breed of facial hair will require a degree of meticulous beard grooming in the form of shaping, trimming, and moisturizing–otherwise you’ll run the risk of looking like a slob.

 Opinion: Men with long, well-maintained beards have a sort of sexy scholarly thing going for them.
 They appear sophisticated yet gruff, like a man who can crunch numbers and also chop down trees or wrestle a bear.
 However, there’s a fine line between a full beard and an ultra-long, borderline terminal length beard, which is no longer attractive.
 Just… long.